The Glycemic Index: What You Need To Know

 While the glycemic index gives an average rating of the impact of that food on our blood sugar, it’s important to remember that different people react differently to different food.
 Two people could have a very different response to the exact same food.
 Various factors in our makeup can influence how quickly we break down carbohydrate foods into simple sugars.

 For example, I am aware that I am particularly sensitive to carbohydrates.
-Though DNA and gut bacteria testing, I know that my body will rapidly convert carbohydrates into simple sugars, putting me at greater risk of weight gain and diabetes if I eat a high glycemic diet, compared to those who are not so sensitive.
+Though gut bacteria and DNA testing, and through using a continuous glucose monitor (CGM), I know that my body will rapidly convert carbohydrates into simple sugars.
+This puts me at greater risk of weight gain and diabetes if I eat a high glycemic diet, compared to those who are not so sensitive.

 What you eat with your carbohydrate can also affects it’s impact on your blood sugar level.
-Eating a carbohydrate food alongside sources of protein or fat can slow their release into the bloodstream
+Eating a carbohydrate food alongside sources of protein or fat can slow their release into the bloodstream.
+Read more about how to structure balanced meals for weight loss here.

 WHAT ARE THE BENEFITS OF A LOW GI DIET?